The Singleton

 ---

-At 11:14 p.m. one of the children came out of the bedroom, rubbing her eyes.
-Lucy, the older one.
-She stood in the doorway of the master bath where Jeff was brushing his teeth and she said:
+At 11:14 one of the children came out of the bedroom, rubbing her eyes.
+Iris — the older one, eight — stood in the doorway of the master bath where Jeff was brushing his teeth.
+She did not look afraid.
+She had the look she always had at this hour, of someone who had decided something and was waiting for the adult to catch up.

 "Daddy."